Doulab Cemetery: History of the Roman Catholic Cemetery

 The origins of the Doulab Catholic Cemetery go back to the middle of the 19th century.
 In 1855, the young Dr. Louis André Ernest Cloquet, personal physician to Naser al-Din Shah Qajar, died and was buried in a field situated in the Tehran district of Doulab, close to the Armenian cemetery.
 This patch of land was to become the burial site for all Catholics of Tehran, foreigners and locals.
 Dr. Cloquet's tomb, bearing a small brick cupola, can still be seen.

 From the time of their arrival in Tehran in 1862, the Lazarists, being the only Catholic priests in the city, took charge of the cemetery.
 At the time 87 Catholics lived in Tehran, all of whom were foreigners or Chaldean Catholics.
 In 1886, Joseph Désiré Tholozan, a French officer of the Légion d’honneur and physician for the French mission, purchased the terrain for the cemetery.
 From that time on, the cemetery was at the service of the Catholic community of Tehran, which became ever more numerous and international.

-In 1942 an estimated 120,000 Polish soldiers and civilians arrived on the Iranian shore in Bandar Anzali.
+In 1942, an estimated 120,000 Polish soldiers and civilians arrived on the Iranian shore in Bandar Anzali.
 They had been released from Soviet captivity and were to set up the Polish Army of the East under General Władysław Anders.
 Many didn't survive the hardships of the journey and died upon their arrival in Iran or shortly thereafter.
-Because of that, the Polish Embassy purchased half of the terrain of the cemetery and arranged the graves of those who had died in Tehran.
+Therefore, the Polish Embassy purchased half of the terrain of the cemetery and arranged the graves of those who had died in Tehran.

-In 1943 the Armenian Catholic community built their own cemetery next to the “Latin” one, the Chaldean Catholics did the same in 1963, and today the complex consists of five parts totaling about 76,000 m^{2}.
-In 2000 the site was listed as a national cultural heritage item (No. 2688) by the Iranian Cultural Heritage Organization (ICHTO).
+In 1943, the Armenian Catholic community built their own cemetery next to the “Latin” one, the Chaldean Catholics did the same in 1963, and today the complex consists of five parts totaling about 76,000 m^{2}.
+In 2000, the site was listed as a national cultural heritage item (No. 2688) by the Iranian Cultural Heritage Organization (ICHTO).

 Throughout the second half of the 20th century the cemetery continued to serve the Catholic community.
 In average five burials were held each year.
 However, in the 1990s the city administration revoked the permission to use the ground as a burial site.
 Eventually, their reasoning went, after forty years had passed, graves could be demolished and the site used for building purposes.
 A new location for the Catholic cemetery was identified, and Doulab seemed doomed to fall into oblivion.

 National communities represented in the Catholic Cemetery include:

 Germany, United States, England, Argentina, Armenia, Assyrians (Iran), Austria, Belgium, Spain, Estonia, France, Greece, Netherlands, Hungary, Iraq, Ireland, Italy, Japan, Yugoslavia, Latvia, Lebanon, Lithuania, Malaysia, New, Zealand, Pakistan, Philippines, Portugal, Russia, Sweden, Switzerland, Syria, Czechoslovakia, Turkey.